Chapter 1 What is Corpus Linguistics?

 • A systematic investigation

-• The distribution of a linguistic phenomenon under particular conditions (e.g. lexical, syntactic, social, pragmatic etc. contexts)
+• Researchers examine how a phenomenon distributes under specific conditions such as lexical, syntactic, social, pragmatic contexts.

 • When do English speakers use the complementizer that?